ni-kara/java-sqlite/README.md

 ### Update product
-The user can update quantity of products which belonging to him.
+The user can update the quantity of products which belong to him.

 ### Delete product